Yes, rumors are true.

 After many years of contemplating and wishing I had the balls to make the transition of being a vegetarian to being vegan..I'm finally doing it.

 I'm not sure what made me finally say it was really time.
 I mean, I knew that I would eventually one day, but right now is interesting.
 I suppose a new year, a new diet change?
 Or maybe it was the recipe book my aunt had given to me for Christmas, Skinny Bitch In The Kitch.
-I saw the book and was a bit shocked at the title since it was given to me from a what I thought was my quiet-spoken aunt.
-It was all in good fun though, because after reading the introduction I saw that the two authors were vegan so I knew the recipes in it would be good.
+After reading the introduction I saw that the two authors were vegan so I knew the recipes in it would be good.
 Just reading the introduction for the book about their views on meat and dairy, made me see how much I loved these skinny bitches.
 I was so intrigued by their views and ways of expressing them as well as their recipes, that I thought I should get their first book, just entitled Skinny Bitch.
 It didn't have recipes, and it wasn't exactly a "diet book", but basically just shared their thoughts and views on the meat industry, consuming dairy, eating unhealthy, buying organic products, etc. Though some may find their writing to be a bit rude with their somewhat vulgar language, I find it to be an entertaining way to hear about what they believe in.

 So I took the approach in making my first recipe out of the book.
 I tried the "East Coast Lasagna."
 I originally wanted to make the fettucini alfredo, but due to lack of good vegan food variety, I could not(there is no vegan parmesan or vegan creamer to be found in this small town, even in the health food store. ) SO the east coast lasagna it was.
 I was excited because I made the sauce from scratch and even the ricotta cheese(tofu in a food processor with a few other ingredients to spice it up.)
 The pasta was whole wheat and I used Morning Star beef crumbles as the "meat" and soy mozzarella cheese in it as well.